abukhadra/Seen/README.md

 ## The Language
 ### Name
-**س** ( pronunciation sīn , like "Seen" ) is the twelvth letter of the Arabic alphabet, there are several reasons this name was given to the language, two of which are simplicity , and its usage in  mathematics, the letter س is used by default to indicate unknown values and variables, the equivalent of "x" in English.
+**س** ( pronunciation sīn , like "Seen" ) is the twelfth letter of the Arabic alphabet, there are several reasons this name was given to the language, two of which are simplicity , and its usage in  mathematics, the letter س is used by default to indicate unknown values and variables, the equivalent of "x" in English.

 ### Design